18 - Don't Get Taken for a Ride: A Young Professional's Guide to Smart Car Financing

 The Golden Rule: Get Pre-Approved Before You Shop

 This is the single most important step you can take.
 Getting a pre-approved loan from your own bank, a local credit union, or a reputable online lender before you start car shopping is a financial power move.
+It transforms you from a vulnerable buyer into a cash-equivalent buyer.

 ✅ Why This Works: